-The pump works together with a system of pipes that drain the pool.
-The whole system works best when the hydraulic equation for the pipe diameter, length, and pump motor are properly sized to handle the volume of water that needs to turn over in the course of 12 hours (or whatever your preferred turnover rate is).
+The whole system works best when the hydraulic equation for the pipe diameter, length, and pump motor are properly sized to handle the volume of water that needs to turn over in the course of 12 hours (or according to your preferred turnover rate).

-The pump supplier will have charts with specific recommendations.
-Generally, you can improve the efficiency of your pump by using shorter lengths of pipe, that is, by keeping the pump close to the pool, by avoiding 90-degree angles, by increasing the size of your pool’s filter, and by regularly clearing out the pool grates.
+Generally, you can improve the efficiency of your pump by using shorter lengths of pipe, that is, by keeping the pump close to the pool, by avoiding 90-degree angles, by increasing the size of your pool’s filter, and by regularly clearing out the pool grates and strainer basket.

 To calculate the gallons per minute that your pump needs to circulate, multiply your pool’s total volume in gallons times two; this will give you the gallons per day that the pump needs to circulate so that the water will turn over twice.
 (Multiply by three if you want the water to turn over every eight hours.)

 Divide this number by 24 to get the gallons per hour, and divide again by 60 to get the gallons per minute.
 For instance, a pool that holds 10,000 gallons of water would need a pump that can handle 20,000 gallons per day for a 12-hour turnover rate.
 Dividing 20,000 by 24 would give the gallons per hour, and then dividing that by 60 would give the gallons per minute: 20,000 divided by 24 = 833; 833 divided by 60 = 13.88 GPM.

 Energy-Efficient Pool Pumps